Night of violence across America leaves streets scarred, outrage simmering

 The issue ignited in 2014 with the shooting death of a black 18-year-old, Michael Brown, by a white police officer in Ferguson, Missouri, where police fired tear gas at protesters on Saturday night.

-Reporting Brendan O'Brien and Carlos Barria in Minneapolis; Additional reporting by Peter Szekely and Maria Caspani in New York, and Susan Heavey in Washington; Writing by Lisa Shumaker; Editing by Daniel Wallis
+Reporting Brendan O'Brien and Carlos Barria in Minneapolis; Additional reporting by Peter Szekely, Maria Caspani and Sinead Carew in New York, Susan Heavey in Washington, and Brad Brooks in Austin; Writing by Lisa Shumaker; Editing by Daniel Wallis